Registration Opens February 1st. Audition required for new or visiting students.

 During her college years at the Catholic University of Chile, she founded Kazé Dance Company, a Contemporary Dance Company located in Santiago, in which she was the Artistic Director and Choreographer for eight years.
 With Kazé, Andi premiered original full-length works as well as several short pieces, winning local and regional awards.
 The company’s mission was to provide a space of artistic development for professional and non- professional dancers based on the values of inclusion, tolerance, empowerment, discipline, and love.
 In collaboration with the Ministry of Education of Chile, Kazé also developed and operated dance workshops to primary school students in vulnerable schools, inspired by the idea of sharing arts with people that does not have access to them.

-Andi obtained her MFA in Dance and Choreography from Mills College and has had the opportunity to perform with Emergence Dance Company, Mogli’s Movers Dance Collective and Mills College Repertory Dance Company, as well as showing her own work along her own Company “A Pulso Dance Project” in different festivals and showcases in the area like Push Festival 2019, Spector Dance 2019 (Winter and Summer) and SAFEhouse Arts SF.
+Andi obtained her MFA in Dance and Choreography from Mills College and has had the opportunity to perform with Emergence Dance Company, Mogli’s Movers Dance Collective and Mills College Repertory Dance Company, as well as showing her own work along her own Company “A Pulso Dance Project.”
+Andi currently teaches for University of Michigan’s BFA Dance Program.